greggoryrussell/technical-writing/Icinga2-xyz-monitor.md

 > This is a scrubbed example of a README document I wrote for a university's Icinga2 repository hosted on Gitlab.
-My first project with this university was migrating their legacy Icinga server over to Icinga2.
+My first project with this university was migrating their legacy Icinga server codebase over to Icinga2 syntax.

 # xyz-monitor